UBC-MDS/Group24-pystats/README.md

 - **Returns:** Probability density value.

 ## Python Ecosystem Integration
 **pystats** is designed as a lightweight and intuitive package for normal distribution calculations.
-The package is heavily inspired by the simple to use statistical functions found in base R. While similar functionality exists in libraries such as **SciPy** and **NumPy**, **pystats** focuses exclusively on normal distributions, offering simplified functions with user-friendly syntax designed for statistical analysis.
+While similar functionality exists in libraries such as **SciPy** and **NumPy**, **pystats** focuses exclusively on normal distributions, offering simplified functions with user-friendly syntax designed for statistical analysis.
 By providing well-documented and focused functionality, it serves as a niche yet essential tool in the Python ecosystem.

 ### Related Packages:
 - [numpy.random.normal] (https://numpy.org/doc/2.1/reference/random/generated/numpy.random.normal.html) - Generates random samples from a normal distribution.